neilchaudhuri/vidya-website/content/blog/lessons-from-java-for-testing-in-react.md

 because no one can even agree on how we define those terms, but about why we test at all.

 We write tests because we want to create something like a lab experiment--a controlled environment where we see how our code behaves when it is exercised just as clients will in production.
-It is a precondition that your code is initialized as it expects so it can satisfy the public API contract it has with its clients.
+It is a precondition that your code is initialized to some "ready state" so it can satisfy the public API contract it has with its clients.
 In Java, you typically accomplish that with a constructor (that may throw `IllegalArgumentException` if necessary) into which mock or stub dependencies are injected in test code to achieve the control we need--though [some say that's a smell in itself](https://www.youtube.com/watch?v=EaxDl5NPuCA).